1. Name and contact data of the controllers responsible for processing

 b) When using our contact form

 For queries of all kinds we offer you the possibility to contact us by means of a form provided on the website.
 This requires the input of a valid e-mail address, so that we know from whom the request has come, and in order to reply.
 Additional information can be provided voluntarily.
 We process data for the purpose of making contact in accordance with Art.
 6 (1) a GDPR on the basis of your voluntary consent.
 The personal data collected by us for the use of the contact form will be erased automatically once your query has been dealt with.

 c) When using our registration form

-For the purpose of registration for the GCCCF Conference “Care 2025: Innovate, Orchestrate and Elevate” we provide a registration form on our website.
+For the purpose of registration for the GCCCF Conference “CARE 2025” we provide a registration form on our website.
 This requires the input of a valid e-mail address.
 In addition we process personal data of the applicant like first- and last name, position, VAT number, company name and company domicile, in order to be able to process the registration and issue invoices.
 We process personal data for the purpose stated above in accordance with Art.
 6 (1) b, f GDPR on the basis of the performance of a contract to which the applicant is party and for the purpose of our legitimate interests.
 The personal data collected by us for the purpose of the registration process will be erased automatically once legal retention obligations expire.
 If you do not provide the personal data stated above, you cannot participate in the event.

 d) Film and photography